CruS-Modding-Infrastructure/cruscc/README.md

 this is essentially a static site generator, pushing to this repo will automatically render a static site and deploy changes to neocities using github actions

-see sections below if you wanna develop the site on your local machine

-## prerequisites

-php 8

-python 3

 ## file structure

 the `index.php` files are the entrypoints and each of them correspond to an html page